T3TR15/t3tr15.github.io/README.md

 A Tetris variant made by two New York bois.
 What more is there to say?
 Quite a bit, actually...

 # Key binding
 Key binding for tetriminos is based off of those found in Tetris Friends (see https://i.redd.it/5yj1ehsbxfu21.png), with additional WASD keys which correspond to the arrow keys.
-However, there are also additional keyboard controls, which are covered below.
+However, there are also additional keyboard controls that customize the overall user experience, which are covered below.

 # VFX settings
 * U - Minimal VFX.
 Turns off particles and rotation of the screen.